-Budget Session: President Ram Nath Kovind to addresses both Houses of Parliament
+Budget session: Government’s timely actions against Covid saved many lives, says President Kovind

 Finance Minister Nirmala Sitharaman will table the Economic Survey for 2021-’22.

 The first day of the Budget session of Parliament began with President Ram Nath Kovind addressing a joint sitting of both the Houses on Friday.
+He showered praise on the government and said that the “timely actions” against coronavirus saved many lives.
+He added that the government took care of the poor during the lockdown.

 Sixteen Opposition parties, including the Congress, on Thursday said they have decided to boycott the president’s address in solidarity with the farmers protesting against the farm laws.

 Later in the day, Finance Minister Nirmala Sitharaman will table the Economic Survey for 2021-’22.
 It has been prepared by Chief Economic Adviser KV Subramanian and his team.
 Usually, the survey is tabled a day before the finance minister delivers the annual Budget speech.
 But this year, it has been tabled in Parliament three days before the presentation of the Union Budget on February 1.